 Château de Béru

-Chateau de Béru Chablis Clos Béru Monopole 2018, Chateau de Béru Chablis Terroirs de Béru 2018.
-The 2018 vintage won several awards for its delightful combination of fruit and acid.
+Chateau de Béru Chablis Clos Béru Monopole 2018 and Chateau de Béru Chablis Terroirs de Béru 2018 are two remarkable wines.
+The 2018 vintage has won numerous awards for its delightful blend of fruit and acidity.

-Château de Béru ages their wines in large oak barrels and only adds the smallest amounts of sulfur to produce flavors that truly reflect the unique geographical features of the soil around Chablis.
+Château de Béru ages their wines in large oak barrels and only adds the smallest amounts of sulfur to produce flavors that reflect the unique geographical features of the soil around Chablis.
+Read the full review of Chateau de Béru for more information on what the location offers.

 See Related: Best Day Trips from Paris, France